Ray-electrotechie/picky-py/README.md

 ## Design of the program

 [PySimpleGUI](https://www.pysimplegui.org) was chosen to implement the gui because it is a relatively simple application.
 PySimpleGUI is an event driven program with timeouts to permit background processing; ideal for this application which has no hard real-time deadlines.
 There is some flexibility in the program to change it's visual characteristics by changing (with care) the configuration JSON file.
 Perhaps more could be done but....

+The program follows the normal way PYsimpleGUI programs are written; an initialisation section and then an event driven loop.
+Invocations of sub-processes are used when driving the programmer hardware.
+These are begun in a non-blocking way and the results are checked in the timer tick of PYsimpleGUI.
+The timer runs at about half second intervals.

+The events are evaluated based on a state machine which steps through the states depending on the various return values either of PYsimpleGUI or the results returned from the sub-processes.
+The only blocking call is choosing a hex file to upload if there is more than one in the upload directory.

 # The programmer hardware